ConPaaS-team/conpaas/docs/installation.rst

 ============
 Installation
 ============
-ConPaaS_ is a Platform-as-a-Service system.
-It aims at simplifying the deployment and management of applications in the Cloud.

-The central component of ConPaaS, called *ConPaaS Director* (**cpsdirector**), is responsible for handling user authentication, creating new applications, handling their life-cycle and much more. **cpsdirector** is a web service exposing all its functionalities via an HTTP-based API.
+The central component of ConPaaS is called the *ConPaaS Director* (**cpsdirector**).
+It is responsible for handling user authentication, creating new applications, handling their life-cycle and much more. **cpsdirector** is a web service exposing all its functionalities via an HTTP-based API.

-ConPaaS can be used either via a command line interface called **cpsclient** or through a web frontend (**cpsfrontend**).
-Recently a new command line interface called **cps-tools** has become available (note: **cps-tools** requires Python 2.7).
+ConPaaS can be used either via a command line interface (called **cpsclient**) or through a web frontend (**cpsfrontend**).
+Recently a new experimental command line interface called **cps-tools** has become available (note: **cps-tools** requires Python 2.7).
 This document explains how to install and configure all the aforementioned components.

 .. _ConPaaS: http://www.conpaas.eu